Cicerbita: Description

 Cicerbita are usually perennial plants, often with rhizomes.
 Annual species are also known.
 The leaves are undivided or pinnate.
 The flower head has 5 to 30 florets in shades of blue or purple, or occasionally white or yellow.
 The achene is ribbed and has a pappus of bristles and hairs.

 Systematics

 The plants of this genus were included in genus Lactuca, the lettuces, until 1822, when the first of them were separated based on the morphology of the fruits.
 The definition of the genus is still in debate and very unclear.

-Accepted species

-Kew accepts 42 Species (as of November 2022).